itsays-zqc/my-website/docs/tutorial/1Material.md

 <div class="text-justify">

 **Features Description:** The Global Material Database allows for the definition of complex materials using experimental data or parameterized models.
 The Material Database stores the material data to be used in the simulation.
 It also provides an interface to change material properties like color, mesh order, and fit parameters.
-User could import materials from “Standard” database to “User” and “Project” material database, and also from “User” material database to “Project” material database.
+User could import materials from “Standard” database to “User” material database.

 </div>